John Frieda Logo

 Meaning and History

 From the very beginning, the brand used only one logo that still exists today.
-It is simple, clear, and practical because it contains all the necessary information about the brand, although it is made in a laconic style.
+It is simple, clear, and practical because it contains all the necessary information about the brand, even though it is written in a laconic style.

 The logo consists of two parts separated by a thin horizontal line in the middle.
-The upper half is occupied by the name of the company John Frieda, written in large letters with a shortened curve at the “J.” On the lower tier, there is a list of great importance to the founder of the brand: London, Paris, New York.
+The company name, John Frieda, occupies the upper half, written in large letters with a shortened curve at the “J.” On the lower tier are three cities of great importance to the brand’s founder: London, Paris, and New York.
 There are no punctuation marks between them, so they are located at some distance from each other.

 What is John Frieda?